On the Lie noncommutative integrability: Introduction

-The main Pfaff's idea was to find a suitable transformation of variables that made finding an integral of the original differential equations a trivial matter \cite{pfaff}.
-So, in the Jacobi, Clebsch, Frobenius and Lie integrability theorems it is tacitly understood that a bonafide variable change has a nonvanishing Jacobian \cite{jac}, since the inversion of the variable change is necessary to produce an integral of original equations, see Frobenius’s memoir \cite{frob} and references on these theorems within.

-In a letter to Mayer in March 1873 Lie wrote, \textit{“Frobenius’s work is probably very good?
-Since I have little time, I have not been able to bring myself to read it”}.
-In his reply Mayer pointed out that it was rather strange that Frobenius did not mention work of either of them in his paper, and this may have prompted Lie’s decision not to cite Frobenius’s paper.

-So, Lie reduced the time it took to provide his own proof of the Jacobi and Clebsch theorems, immediately moving from commutative to non-commutative integrability.
-In the 1870s the Berlin school was one of the most prestigious and influential centers for mathematics and, as a result, in 1883 Lie wrote to Mayer \textit{“Because of Frobenius I have lost interest in the problem of Pfaff . . . .
+The title of Lie’s paper \cite{lie77}, "Theory of the Pfaffian Problem I", suggested a sequel, and Lie had indeed entertained the idea of a substantial second part containing an extension to Pfaff's general problem of his theory of contact transformations, first-order partial differential equations, and transformation groups.
+This part never materialised.
+In 1883 Lie explained to Mayer that \textit{“Because of Frobenius I have lost interest in the problem of Pfaff . . . .
 I have already written too much that goes unread”} see page 714 in \cite{engel}.
-Unfortunately, many of the original Lie works have remained unread until now.

-The main purpose of this brief note is to draw attention to the original Lie papers about systems of differential equations which are completely or partially integrable.
-AI systems enable accurate translation, allowing us to read the original Lie texts rather than interpretations by modern authors from different mathematical schools.
+Since the Berlin school was one of the most prestigious and influential centres for mathematics in the 1870s, Lie's remarks probably reflect the seeming hopelessness of competing with the way the Berlin school approached the Pfaff problem, as presented by Frobenius \cite{frob}, see comments in \cite{for90}.

+The significance Lie's "new interpretation of complete solutions of differential systems" was that from the knowledge that the partial differential equation admits a group of known transformations, one is able to obtain information about its integration, about what is involved to effect its integration.